diantyapitaloka/Sentiment-Analysis/README.md

 ## 🧊🏺🍸 Positive Labels 🍸🏺🧊

+In Artificial Intelligence (AI)—especially in classification and machine learning tasks—Positive Labels refer to the class or category that the model is specifically trying to identify or detect.

 A positive label is the target outcome that represents the presence of a specific condition, event, or class of interest.
 It is the “yes” class in a binary classification problem, or one of the target classes in multi-class tasks.
 The model’s main goal is often to correctly predict when this positive condition exists.